Creating a MySQL® cluster

 Retention period for automatic backups, days

-Automatic backups are stored for the specified number of days.
+Automatic backups will be stored for this many days.

 -